Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 ### Other Alembic recipes

 The _Mix Ingredients_ menu provides various other recipes for items such as inkwell, paper rolls, different kinds of salts (fire/frost/void), glow dust.
-The [Elixer cheat sheet](http://wiki.wildlandermod.com/12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Elixers)/#other-recipes) had the specific recipes if you prefer not to discover them yourselves.
+The [Elixir cheat sheet](/12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Elixirs)#other-recipes) had the specific recipes if you prefer not to discover them yourselves.

-For example, if you are short on paper rolls, you can make some by mixing a wood with one of these liquids Betayammis sa Haelia, Mer Garlas sa Haelia or Mora sa Haelia. for more info on  how to produce these items, refer to the Alchemy tab of the [ cheat sheet](http://wiki.wildlandermod.com/12Cheat-Sheets/Spell-Research---Cheat-Sheet-(Alchemy)).
+For example, if you are short on paper rolls, you can make some by mixing a wood with one of these liquids Betayammis sa Haelia, Mer Garlas sa Haelia or Mora sa Haelia. for more info on  how to produce these items, refer to the Alchemy tab of the [cheat sheet](/12Cheat-Sheets/Spell-Research---Cheat-Sheet-(Alchemy)).

 ### Breaking down materials with an alembic or a cauldron